alonne2402/Wix-DE-Home-Assignment/README.md

 pandas

-2. run Transformation_layer.py to execute the main code for section 1
+2. Run Transformation_layer.py to execute the main code for section 1

 Assumptions made:
 1. For the fisrt section I wrote the python code with no use open source scheduler and just demonstrate the flow of the process.